sindresorhus/gulp-ruby-sass/readme.md

 ### Sass options

-All other options are passed directly to the Sass executable.
+All other options are passed directly to the Sass executable, only in camelCase instead of dashed-case.
 For up-to-date options run `sass -h`.
-The docs below are supplied for convenience.
+The docs below list common options for convenience.

 #### trace